waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Hypotheses & Test Results

 - **Conclusion: Mt.
-Moon Western Section** - I have fully explored the western section of Mt.
-Moon (accessed from Route 4 West).
-It does not contain the required fossil.
-While I previously believed I was trapped here, this was a navigational error.
-The area has multiple connections to the rest of the cave.
-The next step is to exit and explore the eastern section.
+Moon Navigation (Turn 194304):** My previous belief that I was trapped in the western section of Mt.
+Moon was a hallucination caused by confirmation bias.
+The area has multiple exits.
+The correct path forward is to enter Mt.
+Moon from the eastern entrance on Route 4.
+- **Hypothesis 1:** The eastern section of Mt.
+Moon contains a fossil needed to pass the Rocket Grunt on B2F. **Test Plan:** Thoroughly explore the eastern section of Mt.
+Moon.
 - **Untested Assumption 1:** The Officer Jenny blocking the path in Cerulean City is a permanent story block.
 - **Untested Assumption 2:** The Hiker at (6, 7) on Mt.
 Moon 1F is a non-battling NPC. **Test Plan:** Interact with him at the next opportunity.